randseay/dotfiles/README.md

 # My Personal Dotfiles

-## Disclamer
+## Disclaimer
 Many before me have published dotfiles for others to look at and in an effort to give back... not that I think anyone should use these...
 I thought it might be good to put mine out there.

-I am new to VIM, so my vimrc probably isn't all that awsome though over time I hope it improves.
+I am new to VIM, so my vimrc probably isn't all that awesome though over time I hope it improves.

 ## Installing the files
 Unlike some other folks dotfiles repositories, there is no bash/zsh/python/ruby/insert-language-here script that will automatically install these.
 My process is simple though...